opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 - adapt lid to fit air channel part
 - model base of bioreactor case
 - soldered leds on a motor board

+### 2019.09.11

+- fixed bugs on main and base models of bioreactor case
+- laser cut base (v18) and main (v6) -> problems again with origin -> frame does not correspond to the place where it cuts
+- assembled base and main
+- fixed minor bugs on the models (base and main)
+- was sick so went home